HaoZeke/funmolsim_2019/about.md

 problems.
 The objective of this workshop is to expose the students and researchers to various molecular simulation techniques with special emphasis on engineering applications.
-The school particularly is targeted for graduate students, post-doctoral students, young lecturers, and assistant professors.
+The school particularly is targeted for graduate students, post-doctoral students, industrial experts young lecturers, and assistant professors.
 The lectures will enable the participants to learn the fundamental concepts of molecular simulations and its applications in solving a wide range of engineering problems.

 The following topics will be covered in the workshop: